Public Security Section 9: Ghost in the Shell (2017)

 According to Tawanda Manyimo, part of what makes the Section 9 group so interesting is they aren't controlled by the government.
 "We are able to cut through red tape and bureaucracy it seems," he said "Who doesn’t want that?
 We can actually just do what we want, in essence.
 And we answer to essentially to Aramaki and the Major, so we’re almost a rogue renegade, but not quite.
 And I think that’s a unique position because in the world, there is a lot of political intrigue."

 Location

 Public Security Section 9 is located in the fictional Japanese city of Niihama-shi (also known as New Port City).
 The exact location of Section 9's headquarters is held as top-secret and is only known by the Japanese government and Section 9 employees.
-Their building is known to the public as a false security company.
+Their building disguised as a false security company.

 Section 9 Headquarters facilities include a rooftop helipad, underground car park, Operator-managed control room, cyber-warfare and information gathering room, holding cells, meeting rooms and Tachikoma/Fuchikoma/Uchikoma workshop.